anoopsarkar/decipherment-class/hw1.md

 *Warning* do not re-estimate the class prior $$q(y)$$.
 Keep it fixed to be uniform over the labels $$y$$.

 You should be careful about underflow when you multiply many probabilities.
 Use the following code fragment to use logarithms to avoid underflow due to the multiplication of the model parameters for the Naive Bayes model.

     def logadd(items):
         return functools.reduce(numpy.logaddexp, items[:-1], items[-1])

+You should check in your code that you do not take $$\log(0)$$ because in some cases the EM algorithm might assign a zero probability posterior.

 Run your implementation on `example-data.txt` and `voynich.txt` (this is the so-called Currier transcription).
 Use only two class labels and name them `A` and `B`.
 After EM training of the parameters, compute the $$\arg\max$$ for each example in training.

 The output of your program on the `example-data.txt` should look like this:

     0 FINAL 01P Obama/McCain B -0.693147528283
     1 FINAL 02P Obama/McCain B -0.693147528283